vonum/book-shelf/README.md

 - The Elements of Statistical Learning - Data Mining, Inference and Prediction
 - Hands-On Machine Learning With Scikit-Learn & TensorFlow
 - Artificial Intelligence - A Modern Approach
+- Reinforcement Learning
+- Practical Statistics for Data Science
+- Python for Data Analysis

+#### Cryptocurrencies and Blockchain
+- Mastering Bitcoin

 #### Other
 - Tao of Letting Go - Meditation For Modern Living
+- The Power of Now
+- Exploring the World of Lucid Dreaming